skydoves/landscapist/docs/landscapist/performance-comparison.md

 The honest positioning, and it is worth being precise about which "footprint" is meant.
-The AAR is smaller; the runtime memory is not. landscapist-core keys its memory cache on the size an image is drawn at, so it holds one entry per distinct size where Coil holds one per image.
+The AAR is smaller; the runtime memory is not. landscapist-core keys its memory cache on the size an image is drawn at, where Coil leaves the size out of the key and keeps one entry per image.
+A request with no entry of its own is served by an already decoded variant of the same image that covers it on both axes and is no more than twice its size, so sizes a pixel or two apart share one bitmap, but a thumbnail and a detail view are still two entries.
 Forty images each asked for at a thumbnail, a list row, a jittered grid and a detail size gives it three times the entries and 1.27 times the bytes; one image asked for at fifteen sizes between 352 and 366 px gives it eight entries against Coil's one, and 7.7 times the bytes.
 What it buys is that a 96 px slot is answered with 96 px, where Coil answers it with whatever it has, which can be the 720 px detail bitmap and 56 times the pixels to sample on every frame that draws it.

 The rows below are measured rather than qualitative, and you can reproduce them with `./gradlew :benchmark-engine:run`.
 They are one JVM on one machine against Coil 3.6.2 running in